EcoNet-NZ/inaturalist-weed-status-updater/README.md

 # iNaturalist Weed Status Updater

 ## Overview
 The **iNaturalist Weed Status Updater** is a user-friendly web app that helps users update weed status on iNaturalist effectively.
+It enables users to add other user's observations to the [Weed Management Aotearoa NZ](https://www.inaturalist.org/projects/weed-management-aotearoa-nz) iNaturalist project and update observation fields on their observations.
+This is not possible with the iNaturalist mobile app and is clunky to achieve through the iNaturalist website.

 While it has been developed for use with EcoNet's [CAMS](https://econet.nz/our-projects/) Weeds Map, it is more widely applicable for any system storing weed data in Aotearoa/New Zealand using iNaturalist.

 ## How it works
 The user authenticates using their iNaturalist credentials.
 The authenticated user is then authorised to update the observation.
-The **iNaturalist Weed Status Updater** prompts the user for the weed status and details, then adds the selected observation to the [Weed Management Aotearoa NZ](https://www.inaturalist.org/projects/weed-management-aotearoa-nz) iNaturalist project and sets the observation field values using the weed status and details.
+The **iNaturalist Weed Status Updater** prompts the user for the weed status and details, then adds the selected observation to the [Weed Management Aotearoa NZ](https://www.inaturalist.org/projects/weed-management-aotearoa-nz) iNaturalist project and sets the observation field values using the supplied weed status and details.

 ## Key Features
 - **OAuth2 Authentication**: Ensures secure access to iNaturalist accounts. iNaturalist stores user details with the updated observation fields.
 - **iNaturalist API Integration**: Modifies observation fields, such as weed control status, directly from the web app.
+- **Serverless implementation**: The solution uses Azure static web app and function app serverless components, so is at minimal (if any) cost and requires minimal maintainence.

 ---
 ## User Interaction View